guzzle/guzzle/docs/clients.rst

   each request's :ref:`complete_event` event.
 - **error**: Callable or array representing the event listeners to add to each request's :ref:`error_event` event.
+- **end**: Callable or array representing the event listeners to add to each request's :ref:`end_event` event.

-The "before", "complete", and "error" event options accept a callable or an array of associative arrays where each associative array contains a "fn" key with a callable value, an optional "priority" key representing the event priority (with a default value of 0), and an optional "once" key that can be set to true so that the event listener will be removed from the request after
+The "before", "complete", "error", and "end" event options accept a callable or an array of associative arrays where each associative array contains a "fn" key with a callable value, an optional "priority" key representing the event priority (with a default value of 0), and an optional "once" key that can be set to true so that the event listener will be removed from the request after